Round Bottom Background

 Are arbitration rulings binding?

-This case explored the issue of whether arbitration rulings are binding.
-In exploring this issue, the court concluded that absent any corruption or partiality, an arbitration ruling on property division is binding.
+This case explored whether arbitration rulings are binding.
+In researching this issue, the court concluded that, absent any corruption or partiality, an arbitration ruling on property division is binding.

-In sum, to vacate arbitration award there must be evidence of corruption, partiality, or exceeded powers.
+In sum, to vacate an arbitration award, there must be evidence of corruption, partiality, or exceeded powers.
 None of which were present in this case.
 The Kansas Court of Appeals confirmed that property division decisions issued in arbitration are binding and should not be vacated by courts absent extreme circumstances.